 ABS’s newest video release is the feature film Handel’s Messiah in Grace Cathedral, recorded in 5.1 DTS-HD™ Surround Sound and 2.0 DTS-HD™ Stereo, and available on High Definition Blu-ray™ and DVD.

 SUPPORT - ANNUAL GIVING

-The American Bach Soloists have been recipients of major grants from The Ann and Gordon Getty Foundation, The AT&T Foundation Matching Gifts Program, The AXA Foundation Matching Gifts Program, The Bernard Osher Foundation, The Charles Hosmer Morse Foundation, Citi Bank, The Clarence E. Heller Charitable Foundation, Clorox Foundation, County of Marin, E. Nakamichi Foundation, Google, Grants for the Arts/San Francisco Hotel Tax Fund, Mechanics Bank, The National Endowment for the Arts, The San Francisco Foundation, Wells Fargo Foundation, and The Wallis Foundation.
+The American Bach Soloists have been recipients of major grants from The Ann and Gordon Getty Foundation, The AT&T Foundation Matching Gifts Program, The AXA Foundation Matching Gifts Program, Bank of America, The Bernard Osher Foundation, The Charles Hosmer Morse Foundation, Citi Bank, The Clarence E. Heller Charitable Foundation, Clorox Foundation, County of Marin, E. Nakamichi Foundation, The Florence Gould Foundation, Google, Grants for the Arts, Mechanics Bank, The National Endowment for the Arts, The Sack Family Fund, The San Francisco Foundation, Wells Fargo Foundation, and The Wallis Foundation.
 An administrative staff and Board of Directors support ABS’s activities as a not-for-profit 501(c)(3) organization.

 American Bach Soloists is an equal opportunity employer and does not discriminate on the basis of race, color, creed, height, weight, national origin, ancestry, age, sex, sexual orientation, gender identity, disability, Acquired Immune Deficiency Syndrome or AIDS-related condition (AIDS/ARC).
 (Chapter 12B of the San Francisco Administrative Code)